FirechickenYT/Not-Flappy-Bird/README.md

 Guys trust me, it isnt flappy bird.

+There's no UI because i dont know how do to thats so...

-Ignore the fact that the code is spaghetti thanks :)
+Also ignore the fact that the code is spaghetti thanks :)

 Also i didnt want to use sprites so i just used rectangles dont bully me pls